st3v3nhunt/dotfiles/README.md

 * Python crashing when starting Vim?
   * Try reinstalling Python, Vim and YCM `brew update; brew uninstall python; brew uninstall vim; brew install python; brew install vim; ~/.vim/bundle/YouCompleteMe/install.sh`
 * No linting in Vim and no lint warning or error symbols in the margin?
+  * Check the repo's packages have been installed
   * Try restarting the eslint server.
 At the terminal run `eslint_d restart`
 * No completion in VIM?
   * Try restarting the YouCompleteMe server within Vim `:YcmRestartServer`